MattTimms/up_woolies/README.md

       that many more banks had begun supporting Open Banking than when I last checked.
     * Unfortunately, despite the title _"Consumer Data Rights"_, the process of authenticating myself with these CDR data holders for my _own_ consumer data is a mystery to me.
 If you know, then please reach out to me.
+    * [Update] I've learnt that the support/access I'm looking for fell outside the scope of CDR, and banks have no obligation to support it.
+I would have to hold out for Data Holders or Recipients to provide.
 * 👩‍💼 Talk to someone about Woolworths' API
     * I tried reaching out to Woolworths to talk about their API: EverdayRewards support, Quantium (the tech subsidiary managing the program), even cold-messaged people on LinkedIn associate with WooliesX.
 No luck.
+    * [Update] A login endpoint was shared to me via the repo's issues.
+It worked like a charm, allowing user/pass flows.
+However, it suddenly started returning 403s & I have yet to find a solution.
 * ⚡ Talk to someone about Up Bank's smart receipts
     * A friend pointed out on [The Tree of Up](https://up.com.au/tree/) a leaf call _smart receipts_ & the existing integration with AfterPay.
 It would be interesting to hear how it was implemented, & if this proof-of-concept shares any similarities.
+    * [Update] Dom, Co-founder of Up, gave some insight about Up Bank's [smart receipts](https://twitter.com/dompym/status/1418792235559235589) integration with AfterPay
 * 👫 Support 2Up
     * Please read [help wanted](#help-wanted) on how you can help push for API support of 2Up.
 * ⚖ Interpret item weights